-All limited liability companies have to prepare financial statements to monitor the health of their business and provide a true and fair view of their financial position.
-The EU has introduced rules to promote the convergence of accounting standards at global level and to ensure consistent and comparable financial reporting across the EU.
+All limited liability companies established in the EU have to prepare financial statements to monitor the health of their business and provide a true and fair view of their financial performance and financial position.
+In addition, the EU has introduced rules to promote the convergence of accounting standards at global level and to ensure consistent and comparable financial reporting across the EU.

-Under EU rules, listed companies (those whose securities are traded on a regulated market) must prepare their consolidated financial statements in accordance with a single set of international standards called IFRS (international financial reporting standards).
+Under EU rules, listed companies (those whose securities are traded on an EU regulated market) must prepare their consolidated financial statements in accordance with a single set of international standards called international financial reporting standards (IFRS accounting standards).

 Other requirements apply to non-listed companies and small businesses.